Gluten Free Beer Bread Recipe

 Slice this soft, pliable bread thick or thin — it’s the bread you’ve been dreaming of!

-What’s not an option is using any old other gluten free flour blend.
+What’s not an option is using any old other gluten free flour blend as the base flour.
 They’re simply not interchangeable.
 Find out all about gluten free flours — individual and blends — and why using another flour or blend will lead to different results.

 You do want a light and fluffy, not gritty, not funky tasting and not brick-like loaf of bread, right?
 (That’s a rhetorical question.
 If you don’t, you’re already in the wrong place.)
 So follow the recipe as written and enjoy amazing gluten free bread in 2 hours’ time.
 See, now that’s easy.